jagho-jcs/aws-devops-project/README.md

-# AWS DevOps Project Terraform
+# AWS WebApp-Cluster Project - Terraform

 This has been tested using Terraform v0.12.x.